-The Communicative Disorders Program at Jackson State University offers two degrees: Master of Science and Bachelor of Science.
+The Department of Communicative Disorders at Jackson State University offers two degrees: Master of Science and Bachelor of Science.
 Additionally, a Post-Baccalaureate Program is offered under the Undergraduate Division.
 The program operates the Central Mississippi Speech, Language and Hearing Clinic to facilitate the clinical education of students in speech-language pathology, and to provide services to persons across the life span with speech, language, cognitive, swallowing and/or hearing disorders in Jackson and the surrounding counties.
 The program is also home to an undergraduate and graduate chapter of the National Student Speech Language Hearing Association (NSSLHA)

 Jackson State University is a Historically Black Carnegie Doctoral/Research Intensive public institution of higher learning located in the metropolitan area of Jackson, Mississippi.
 The University educates a diverse student population from Mississippi, most other states and many foreign countries by providing a broad range of baccalaureate programs and a variety of masters and doctoral programs in its five colleges.